Light And Shadow: Carl Jung's Insight Into Personality Types

 Jung acknowledged and agreed with the basic Freudian concept of the 'id,' which Freud defined as the primitive and instinctive personality component.
 The id is the impulsive and unconscious part of ourselves, responding directly and immediately to impulses.
 The id is infantile and does not evolve, operating in the mind's unconscious space on the pleasure principle (fulfilling impulses immediately without thought of consequence).

 Jung takes the idea of the id and branches off to build his own theory of the id, calling it the 'shadow.'
 He refers to the shadow as the animal side of our personality, the source of both our creative and destructive energies.
 It is the unconscious aspect of personality, the unknown.
-Jung agrees with Freud that the shadow or id are largely negative in nature (being unpredictable and without a thought for consequence, only seeking immediate satisfaction).
+Jung agrees with Freud that the shadow or id is largely negative in nature (being unpredictable and without a thought for consequence, only seeking immediate satisfaction).
 However, he goes beyond this, believing that the shadow may include everything outside of the light of consciousness, creating the possibility of the shadow being either positive or negative.
-Jung creates the theory of the shadow part of one's personality is more of a scale, moving between positive and negative based on how it embodies one's conscious life.
+Jung creates the theory that the shadow part of one's personality is more of a scale, moving between positive and negative based on how it embodies one's conscious life.
 The less embodied into the conscious, the denser and darker the shadow.
-The shadow is one's dark side of their personality.
+The shadow is one's dark side of the personality.

 The dark side